-For the year ended 31 December 2019 the Company made a profit after tax of \$5.8 million compared to a loss after tax of \$5.5 million for the previous year.
-Market conditions have improved in 2019 and the positive pricing trend is expected to continue.
+For the year ended 31 December 2020 the Company made a loss after tax of \$2.9 million driven largely by a series of medium sized risk losses above our usual expectations for attritional losses, compared to a profit after tax of \$5.8 million for the previous year.
+Market conditions have however improved in 2020 and the positive pricing trend is expected to continue.

-The Company writes a diversified book of business, mostly on a direct basis in property, energy, marine and aviation.
-Gross written premiums increased by \$11.5 million from \$217.1 million for the year ended 31 December 2018 to \$228.6 million for the year ended 31 December 2019.
+The Company writes a diversified book of business, mostly on a direct basis in the property, energy, marine and aviation classes.
+Gross written premiums increased by \$14.4 million from \$228.6 million for the year ended 31 December 2019 to \$243.0 million for the year ended 31 December 2020.

-Net retained premium as a percentage of gross written premium for the year ended 31 December 2019 is 12.1 per cent, compared to 13.2 per cent for the year ended 31 December 2018, reflecting an increase in the level of reinsurance premiums ceded to third party reinsurers.
-Net earned premium of \$31.2 million for the year ended 31 December 2019 has increased by \$7.6 million when compared to \$23.6 million for the year ended 31 December 2018, reflecting the reduction in reinstatement premiums ceded which are fully earned when recorded from \$12.1 million in the year ended 31 December 2018 to \$1.9m in the year ended 31 December 2019 as a result of lower gross losses incurred.
+Net retained premiums as a percentage of gross written premiums for the year ended 31 December 2020 is 10.9 per cent, compared to 12.1 per cent for the year ended 31 December 2019, reflecting an increase in the level of reinsurance premiums ceded to third party reinsurers.
+Net earned premium of \$24.4 million for the year ended 31 December 2020 has decreased by \$6.8 million when compared to \$31.2 million for the year ended 31 December 2019, reflecting the earned impact of the increase in ceded reinsurance premiums to third party reinsurers.

-The net loss ratio of 14.4 per cent compared to 8.9 per cent for the year ended 31 December 2018.
-Similarly to the prior year this reflects a low level of losses, reductions in prior year notified losses and also prior year reserve releases in incurred but not reported claims.
-Favourable development in relation to prior years amounted to \$50.4 million on a gross basis and \$7.4 million net of reinsurance, compared to \$48.1 million on a gross basis and \$11.4 million net of reinsurance in the year ended 31 December 2018.
-This included gross favourable development of \$25.7 million (\$0.9 million favourable net of reinsurance) in relation to the 2016 accident year.
-This was materially related to favourable development on an energy claim.
+The net loss ratio is 77.0 per cent compared to 14.4 per cent for the year ended 31 December 2019.
+This reflects the impact of a higher level of risk losses in the current accident year.
+In addition, favourable development in relation to prior years amounted to \$19.4 million on a gross basis and \$4.2 million net of reinsurance, compared to \$50.4 million on a gross basis and \$7.4 million net of reinsurance in the year ended 31 December 2019.
+The prior year amounts included gross favourable development of \$25.7 million (\$0.9 million favourable net of reinsurance) in relation to the 2016 accident year, which largely related to favourable development on an energy loss.

-The net acquisition cost ratio, excluding override commission received on the quota share reinsurance agreement with the Company's affiliate, Lancashire Insurance Company Limited ("LICL"), is 28.7 per cent compared to 67.4 per cent in the previous year, mainly as a result of the increase in net premiums earned discussed above, lower acquisition costs on inwards business and an increase in ceded acquisition costs on quota share treaties.
+The net acquisition cost ratio, excluding override commission received on the quota share reinsurance agreement with the Company's affiliate, Lancashire Insurance Company Limited ("LICL"), is 38.1 per cent compared to 28.7 per cent in the previous year, mainly as a result of lower net earned premium than in the previous year.

-The gross general and administrative expense ratio for the year ended 31 December 2019 is 12.7 per cent (2018 - 11.1 per cent).
-The ratio has increased mainly due to the \$4.1 million increase in expenses during the year.
-On a net basis, the expense ratio which takes into account the override commission received under the LICL quota share agreement is 42.4 per cent (2018 - 55.5 per cent) with the decrease in the current year being mainly due to the \$7.6 million increase in net earned premiums and an increase in the level of override commission received, partly offset by the \$4.1m increase in expenses as noted above.
+The gross general and administrative expense ratio for the year ended 31 December 2020 is 13.4 per cent (2019 - 13.0 per cent).
+The ratio has marginally increased mainly due to the \$2.9 million increase in expenses during the year.
+On a net basis, the expense ratio which takes into account the override commission received under the LICL quota share agreement is 16.0 per cent (2019 - 42.4 per cent) with the decrease in the current year being mainly due to an increase in the level of override commission received from LICL after renegotiating the intercompany quota-share reinsurance treaty, partly offset by the \$2.9m increase in expenses as noted above.

-Investment income for the year ended 31 December 2019 is \$5.5 million (2018 - \$2.6 million) and comprises interest income of \$5.3 million (2018 - \$3.0 million) and net realised gains on fixed interest securities of \$0.2 million (2018 - losses of \$0.4 million).
+Investment income for the year ended 31 December 2020 is \$4.3 million (2019 - \$5.5 million) and comprises interest income of \$4.0 million (2019 - \$5.3 million) and net realised gains on fixed interest securities of \$0.3 million (2019 - gains of \$0.2 million).

-The effective tax rate for the year ended 31 December 2019 is 41 per cent (2018 - minus 20 per cent).
-This is above the expected rate of 19.0 per cent (2018 - 19.0 per cent) mainly due to permanent expense differences.
+The effective tax rate for the year ended 31 December 2020 is 17.1 per cent (2019 - 41.4 per cent).
+The effective rate for the year ended 31 December 2019 was much higher than the expected rate of 19.0 per cent largely due to permanent expense differences.